| VHPB news | |

 This issue of Viral Hepatitis provides:

-- an update of the epidemiological situation of viral hepatitis in France
+update of the epidemiological situation of viral hepatitis in France

 - an overview of the surveillance systems for infectious diseases and adverse events following vaccination